-Formerly known as Coaching Lean Problem Solving Thinking.
+Formerly known as Basic Techniques for Humble Inquiry.
 We regularly PDCA our workshops and make improvements which may necessitate a title change.
-If you have previously take Coaching Lean Problem Solving Thinking, we do not recommend that you take this course.
+If you have previously taken Basic Techniques for Humble Inquiry, we do not recommend that you take this course.

-The purpose of this one-day workshopis to help lean leaders and change agents understand the importance of the role of the developmental coach in improving value-stream performance and develop the basic skills and perspectives to function effectively in that role.
+The purpose of this one-day workshop is to help lean leaders and change agents understand the importance of the role of the developmental coach in improving value-stream performance and develop the basic skills and perspectives to function effectively in that role.

 Workshop Activities: Participants will be facilitated as they:

 - Look at the common image of the coach and examine the realities of the role.